 - Anyone with an existing gas or electric storage hot water system more than 7 years old

 - Homes with up to 4 residents

 - Anyone with a solar power system.
-Heat pumps only require a small amount of power so they can be very easily powered by your solar – even with smaller power systems
+The Bosch Heat pump only requires 600W of power so it can be very easily powered by your solar – even with smaller power systems

 - Households with hot water as the only gas appliance.
 Switching to a heat pump can allow you to disconnect from mains gas and save an additional $200-$300 per year in supply charges